Computer to plate

-This compares with the older technology, computer-to-film (CTF), where the computer file is output onto a photographic film.
-This film is then used to make a printing plate, in a similar manner to a contact proof in darkroom photography.
+This compares with the older computer-to-film (CTF) technology, where the computer file is output onto a photographic film which is used to make a printing plate, in a similar manner to a contact proof in darkroom photography.

 Technology

 CTP methods differ according to the construction type of the imagesetter and the light source used to expose the plate surface.
 In terms of construction type there are three different kinds: internal drum, external drum and flat-bed imagesetters.
 The two main light sources used to expose the plate are ultraviolet light lamps and laser diodes.
 The wavelength and energy of the laser diodes depend on the type of plate that is used.
 This technology is mainly used in newspaper and magazine printing.

 Internal drum imagesetters

 In an internal drum image setter the plate is put into a cylinder, while the imaging head moves along the axis of the cylinder to expose the plate.
 The rotating mirror at the end of the imaging head rotates around its axis to beam the laser on the desired part of the fixed plate.
 The construction type makes it more difficult to use several lasers at the same time, but just using one laser also has advantages such as uniform beam intensity over the whole plate imaging period.